-Part of the reason for trying to start Hard Bar was doing ‘the right thing’
+Part of the reason for starting Hard Bar was to try to do ‘the right thing’

 What that ‘right thing’ is isn’t always obvious or easy.
 We are learning about it every day.
-We will of course make mistakes and get things wrong along the way.
-We are not perfect.
-We fly, we drive.
-One of us eats meat from time to time.
-But overall we hope we can have a positive impact on people’s lives, from the farmers who grow our ingredients, to the people eating our bars having adventures they love.
+But overall we seek to have a positive impact on people’s lives, from the farmers who grow our ingredients, to the people eating our bars having adventures they love.

 - We aim to create a great product in a sustainable fashion.
 If we don’t do that, we can’t make anything else can happen.

-- We aim to be open, honest and transparent about where we are succeeding and where we could do better.
+- We aim to be open, honest and transparent.

 - We aim to give back to the community that nurtures us.

-- We care deeply about health and the environment and trying to help others make informed choices.
+- We are passionate about health and wellness and seek to help our clients make informed choices.